Daniel-Mietchen/events/JupyterCon-2020.md

 ## Title

-* Usage of Jupyter notebooks across the Wikimedia ecosystem
+* Jupyter and the Wikimedia ecosystem

 ## Audience level